OverviewPDF version

 Data Asset

-A data asset is a physical asset located in the Hadoop ecosystem such as a Hive table which contains business or technical data.
+A data asset is a physical asset located in the Cloudera ecosystem such as a Hive table which contains business or technical data.
 A data asset could include a specific instance of an Apache Hive database, table, or column.
 An asset can belong to multiple asset collections.
 Data assets are equivalent to “entities” in Apache Atlas.

 Datasets

-Datasets allow users of Data Catalog to manage and govern various kinds of data objects as a single unit through a unified interface.
+Datasets allow users of Cloudera Data Catalog to manage and govern various kinds of data objects as a single unit through a unified interface.
 Asset collections help organize and curate information about many assets based on many facets including data content and metadata, such as size/schema/tags/alterations, lineage, and impact on processes and downstream objects in addition to the display of security and governance policies.